 1. Constant Ads

-The average person today see 5,000+ ads every day.
+The average person today is exposed to around 4,000-10,000 ads each day.
 This is a significant increase from the 1970s where the average person only saw 500 ads daily.
 Advertisers are constantly competing for your attention because they know that the more often you see their ad the more you'll like their product.
 This is called the mere-exposure effect and it basically means that the more humans see something, the more they like it.
 Marketers are trying to take advantage of this aspect of your brain by putting their ads in front of you as many times as possible.
 Instead of genuinely selling you on a product that you like, advertisers are hoping that if you see their product enough you will grow to like it and even purchase it!

 2. Brain Scans